msppstata/quant1/04-Graphs.md

 twoway (scatter le year) (lfit le year)
 ```

-* know how to create these graphs using graph dialogue box (keep record!)
+* Create these graphs using graph dialogue box
-      (from drop-down menu: `Graphics>Twoway Graph (Scatter Line, etc.)`)
+  * from drop-down menu: `Graphics>Twoway Graph (Scatter Line, etc.)`

+* Now we have a generic, blank graph.
+We have to fill it in with plots.
-  * Select `Create` to create a new graph:
+  * Select `Create` to create a new plot:
       - `Basic plots > Scatter` for twoway scatter of selected Y and X variables.
       - `Basic plots > Line` for twoway line graph.
       - `Basic plots > Connected` for twoway datapoints and line graph.
       - `Fit plots > Linear prediction` for graph of line that best `fits` the data.
 Shows best guess for linear trend/relationship between Y and X variables.

-  * Can overlay multiple graphs by creating more than one and then submitting
-    all at once from the dialogue window.
-      - To change a graph, select it and then hit `edit` from the dialogue window.
-      - Select a graph from the dialogue window and hit `disable` to have it not appear/run.
+  * When there is just one plot, we use the terms `plot` and `graph` interchangeably.
+  * But we can also overlay multiple plots within the same graph.
+  	* `graph` is the entire window
+	* `plot` is an individual series of data

+  * Modify or disable individual plots by selecting it and clicking `edit`
+    * Change the set of observations for that plot only using the (if/in) tab
-      - Use other tabs in the graph dialogue window to
+  * Modify the overall graph using the tabs on the top of the main graph window
-          - Change to which observations are included (if/in)
+    * Change the set of observations for that overall graph (all plots) using the (if/in) tab
     - The layout and title of the axes (Y axis/X axis)
     - Title, Legend, etc.
   * To clear all graphs and labels hit the reset button in the lower left of the graph dialogue window, small button with a `R` icon.

 * Can keep adding options to graph dialogue box until you have a long command like this: